nachocpol/nachodevblog/content/posts/TEPREL-1B.md

 ## Extended specs

-Lets figure out additional spects of this engine!
-Most of the equations that I use here come or are derived from **Rocket Propulsion Elements** [3], an excelent book that goes over the ins and outs of rocket propulsion.
-Take all this results with a grain of salt, real values may be different from these results.
+Lets figure out additional specs of this engine!
+Most of the equations that I use here come or are derived from **Rocket Propulsion Elements** [3], an excellent book that goes over the ins and outs of rocket propulsion.
+Take all these results with a grain of salt, real values may be different from these results.

 #### Mass flow rate